thalkargaurav/thalkargaurav/README.md

 🛠Tech Stack

+Manual Testing
+Automation Testing (Selenium with Java)
+SDLC, STLC
+Functional Testing, Non Functional Testing
+Regession Testing, Retesting
+Defect Life Cycle, Test Reports

 HTML5 CSS3 JavaScript React Bootstrap  Java SQL Git

-Eclipse Vscode Wordpress MySQL Oracle Github
+JIRA Eclipse VisualStudio Wordpress MySQL Oracle Github

 Show some ❤️ by starring some of the repositories!
 Support My Work
 Your support is greatly appreciated!
 Feel free to reach out, and let's have a chat!
 Thanks for stopping by and exploring my GitHub profile.
-Happy coding! 🚀
+Happy coding and Testing! 🚀